RhyadZergane/CDL_KATA/README.md

 It uses Java 8+

 1. Open IDE of your choice
-2. Or if using cli navigate to source and compile all classes
+2. Or if using cli navigate to source and compile all classes using `javac ProductScanSimulator.java`
 3. enter command line args listed above either on cli or in IDE CLI args
 4. Run the code